What is zoning, and what is a "rezoning"?Most communities have adopted

 when zoning maps are not outdated per se, they still may not allocate

-land as effectively as needed to accommodate growth, functioning as a
+land as effectively as needed to accommodate growth and shifting demand.
+They may function as a

 constraint on the availability of land for residential development and